-An essential part of staying accountable to your agreements with your clients is keeping them in the loop with the ups and downs of their email marketing campaigns.
-The section is the best way to provide a summary of how things went last month with their email subscribers and general email marketing strategy.
+An essential part of staying accountable to your agreements with your clients is keeping them in the loop with the ups and downs of their email campaigns.
+The section is the best way to provide a summary of how things went last month with their email subscribers and general marketing efforts.

 This section is your opportunity to give your clients an overview of your wins and losses in plain English.
 What went well and what can you improve during the next iteration?
 Take some time to discuss the emails you sent during the month and which ones performed better than others.
-Discuss your general strategy here and how you plan on adjusting it in the future.
+Discuss your general strategy here and how you plan on getting them better results and making adjustments going forward.

 3. Email List Growth

-Of course, one of the most important things to track for your email marketing campaigns is email list growth.
+Of course, one of the most important things to track for an email campaign is email list growth.

-The email marketing report displays all subscribes and unsubscribes that have happened over the past month, in both number and chart form.
+The report displays subscribe and unsubscribe rate that have happened over the past month, in both number and chart form - all in one platform.
 You’ll want to target a positive growth rate here, but if you’ve had a bad month, take the opportunity to explain your improved strategy for the next month with your clients here.

 4. Open Rate

 5. Clicks / Click-Through Rate

-Click-through rate (CTR) is another essential KPI to track for email campaigns.
+Click-through rate (CTR) is another essential KPI to track in an email campaign report.
 Simply put, it tells you the click rate of how many people clicked through the emails you've sent.
 If you’re doing things right, you’ll have a call to action (CTA) built into the body of the email which encourages a click.